W-measurable sensitivity of semigroup actions: Preliminary Definitions

 \item $T$ is \textit{$G$-uniformly rigid} if there is a sequence $g_i \in G$ such that $g_i \to \infty$ (in the partial order of $G$), and such that $T_{g_i} x \to x$ uniformly on $X$. \end{enumerate}

 \end{Definition}

 We close this section by recalling some standard notions in the semigroup setting that will be useful in later sections.

-\begin{Lemma} Let $(X,\mu,G,T)$ be a $G$-conservative non-singular abelian system.
+\begin{Lemma} Let $(X,\mu,G,T)$ be a nonsingular G-conservative action.
 Let $A$ be a negatively invariant measurable set of positive measure.
 Then there is an invariant measurable set $B \subseteq A$ such that $A \setminus B$ is a null set.

 \end{Lemma}

 \begin{proof} Let $A$ be negatively invariant with positive measure.
 We will first show that for each $g \in G$, $A \setminus T_g^{-1}(A)$ is a null set.
 To do this, we will show that for each $h \ge g$ we have